maxzaleski/useTimer/README.md

 # use-timer

-React hook which returns a timer's remaining span as a formatted time string, e.g. 65 -> "1:05", as well as numerically.
+React hook that returns a timer's remaining span as a formatted time string, e.g. 65 -> "1:05", as well as numerically.

 ## Table of Contents